Blue Persian Cats: Facts, Origin & History (With Pictures)

 Updated on

 The Blue Persian cat has a notable appearance with their flat face and large eyes.
-They also have an unusually short nose, which can stop them from breathing properly compared to other cats.
-In addition, they are quite a muscley cat, with a medium to large body, heavy bones, and short, thick legs.
+They also have an unusually short nose, which can keep them from breathing properly compared to other cats.
+They have a medium to large body, heavy bones, and short, thick legs.

 The Earliest Records of Blue Persian Cats in History